Andrej-Hric/cellular-compartment-predictor/README.md

 - UniProt: Source of protein sequence data.
 - TensorFlow: Deep learning library used for model development.
 - Biopython: Library for handling FASTA and GFF files.
+- Looka: Logo maker used to create the project logo.